 Fleetwood is a very small borough located in the state of Pennsylvania.
 With a population of 4,121 people and three constituent neighborhoods, Fleetwood is the 365th largest community in Pennsylvania.

-Unlike some boroughs, Fleetwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fleetwood are a mix of both white- and blue-collar jobs.
+Fleetwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fleetwood is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fleetwood who work in office and administrative support (15.48%), sales jobs (10.29%), and healthcare (7.97%).
+There are especially a lot of people living in Fleetwood who work in office and administrative support (13.53%), healthcare (10.16%), and sales jobs (9.77%).

-The percentage of adults in Fleetwood who are college-educated is close to the national average for all communities of 21.84%: 19.06% of the adults in Fleetwood have a bachelor's degree or advanced degree.
+In terms of college education, Fleetwood is nearly on par with the US average for all cities of 21.84%: 19.15% of adults 25 and older in Fleetwood have a bachelor's degree or advanced degree.

-Fleetwood is a somewhat ethnically-diverse borough.
 The people who call Fleetwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fleetwood residents report their race to be White, followed by Asian.
-Fleetwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.08% of the borough’s residents.
 Important ancestries of people in Fleetwood include German, Italian, Irish, Polish, and English.

 The most common language spoken in Fleetwood is English.
 Other important languages spoken here include Spanish and German/Yiddish.